Inside: Finally, a homemade ant killer recipe that’s safe to use around kids and pets!

 For your convenience, I’ve provided shop-able ad links to products used to make this natural ant repellent spray; read our disclosure policy here.

-- 2 TB dish liquid
+- 2 Tablespoons liquid dish soap

 - Make sure you mix this ant repellent spray over the sink — when you add baking soda to vinegar it creates a lot of foam!
 I add ingredients slowly, allowing foam to settle before adding more.
 (Kind of like pouring soda over ice).
-Another way to avoid a mess is to mix in a bucket and then pour into a spray bottle.

 - We use a large industrial spray bottle because they don’t clog and they last longer than the cheapie bottles.
 I can’t even tell you how many cheap plastic bottles I’ve thrown away in the past.
 The industrial bottles last for years though!
+Make sure that the foam has completely settled before securing the bottle’s lid.

 A printable copy of our non-toxic ant killer recipe is available at the bottom of the post.